dalpay/SimSET-Visualization/README.md

 ### Ring

 The ring visualization takes two arguments, a struct containing the bounding dimensions of the ring and a struct containing the arrangement of the blocks.
-The bounding radial of the ring are also shown by two concentric yellow cylinders.
+The bounding radial dimensions of the ring are also shown by two concentric yellow cylinders.
+Below is a ring consisting of 20 blocks from the previous example.

 ```
-[ring, blocks] = read_ring(`example.ringparms`);
+[ring, blocks] = read_ring('example.ringparms');
 display_ring(ring, blocks);
 ```